 Bronze may go to the third-place finisher in the Olympics, but if you’re familiar with traditional wedding-anniversary gifts (or if you’re Googling them as they come up, as we do most years), you should know that on your eighth anniversary, the bronze goes to the person who’s No. 1 one in your heart: your husband or wife.
 Gifts made from bronze symbolize durability, a fitting tribute to mark eight years of sleeping through each other’s snoring, earnestly laughing at stories you’ve heard five times before, and, through it all, still being the only people you’d choose to spend a weekend on the couch with, watching Netflix.

 Drawing partly from our extensive archive of expert-recommended and editor-beloved products, we’ve put together a list of bronze gifts, including a bookcase for literary couples, stackable side chairs for couples who entertain, and much more.
-If you haven’t yet been married for eight years, we also have gift guides for milestones along the way, including first, second, third, fourth, fifth, sixth-, and seventh anniversaries.
-And if you’re looking ahead, check out our list of 10th-, 20th-, 25th-, and 50th-anniversary gifts.
+If you (or the folks you’re shopping for) haven’t yet been married for eight years, we also have gift guides for milestones along the way, including first, second, third, fourth, fifth, sixth, and seventh anniversaries.
+And if you’re looking ahead, check out our list of tenth-, 20th-, 25th-, and 50th-anniversary gifts.

-For the couple in a book club together
+For the couple that is in a book club

 If you own more novels than artist monographs, this bronze bookcase lets you show off your literary taste.

-For the couple in a book club together (who already have a bookcase)
+For the couple that is in a book club (and lives in a small home)